anisul-Islam/react-documentation-master/README.md

 ---

-#### Example 7: Fetching Data with Context and Sharing Across Components
+##### Example 10: Fetching Data with Context and Sharing Across Components

-Fetching data and providing it through React's `useContext` is a common and efficient pattern, especially when you want to share fetched data across multiple components without having to pass it down through props (prop drilling).
-In this pattern, the fetched data is stored in a context provider, and any component that needs this data can consume it directly via `useContext`.

-### Example: Fetching Data with Context and Sharing Across Components

 We'll use an API to fetch data and make it available throughout the application using `Context` and `useContext`.
 In this case, let's assume we are fetching a list of products from an API.

-#### Step-by-Step Breakdown
+Step-by-Step Breakdown

 1. **Create a `DataContext`**: This will hold the fetched data and the logic for fetching/updating it.
 2. **Create a `DataProvider`**: This will manage the fetching logic and provide the fetched data to children components.